Here are our FAQs for the 2022 Season. Feel free to contact us with any other questions.

 9. Q: Really, this sounds a little ridiculous, are the Falls and the Waterfall Corridor that busy?

 A: Yes, Multnomah Falls is visited by 2.5 million guests per year.
-That’s no typo; you read it right 2,500,000 people visit the Falls each year.
-That is part of the reason the Forest Service instituted a reservation system to view the Falls.
-Your reservation to see Multnomah Falls does not include a parking space at the Falls.
+That’s no typo; you read it right, 2,500,000 people visit the Falls each year.
+That is part of the reason the Forest Service and the State are instituting a reservation system to travel the Highway and see the Falls.
+Your reservation does not include a parking space at any of the Falls.
 Save the hassle and book tickets on the Waterfall Trolley and your arrival and US Forest Service reservation is taken care of.

 10. Q: I am concerned that my ticket/sticker will fall off, what will happen?